FAQs Related to the NIDA Genetics Consortium, Human Genetic Studies, and Data and Biospecimen Submission and Access

 - Benefit to public health

-A5.
-After the NIDA Genetic Data Access Request has been granted approval, an electronic data file, documentation, and pedigree drawings will be sent to the applicant principal investigator.
-Based upon the information on these forms, the principal investigator must e-mail or fax a list comprised of the identification number for each subject for which DNA is requested.
-This list must be submitted to the Secretary of the NIDA Genetics Access Request Committee.
-This list will be forwarded to the NCGS, which will contact the applicant principal investigator regarding shipping and logistics.
+A7.
+After the request has been approved, an electronic data file and documentation will be sent to the applicant principal investigator.
+The principal investigator must e-mail a list containing the identification number for each requested DNA sample, data request or biosample.
+This list must be submitted to the Secretary of the NIDA Genetics Access Request Committee, who will forward the request to the NCGS.
+The NCGS will contact the applicant principal investigator regarding shipping and logistics.

 If you are a member of an active CTN node and you have submitted an access request that has been approved, you can access samples from the Repository as soon as the data are locked.
 The locking of a database is when all data points are considered to be valid and final.
 The database is considered final when all cleaning is completed, and no further changes to the database are expected.
 Only completed studies with a locked database are eligible for data sharing.
 It is the responsibility of the Lead Investigator of the original study to verify data lock, to carefully review the research project protocol and agree to release the requested data set for the study.
 No individual study site analyses or publications are permitted prior to publication of the main study findings.
 Once the acceptance for publication of the main findings from the final dataset occurs, the timely release and sharing of final research data from CTN studies for use by other researchers can occur.